Two-Sided Marketplace Cold Start: 2026 Playbook From 9 Cases

 Phase one is the rule everyone violates.
 The harder side of the marketplace, almost always the supply side, has to receive something useful from the product before any matching exists.
 Not a promise of demand.
 A standalone tool that solves a concrete pain.
 OpenTable did this in 2000 with electronic reservation books that worked even when zero diners had heard of the company.
 Honeybook did it for creative service businesses with proposal and contract software before it ever introduced the client-discovery layer.
 The pattern keeps working because the supply side keeps being the throttle, and a tool gives the harder side a reason to land on day one without depending on a side of the network that does not yet exist.

 The phase one deliverable is a single-player feature with measurable retention on its own.
 Instagram's filter app retained without a social network.
 Patreon's email-tip-jar retained without browse-discovery.
-The phase fails when the founder builds the matching layer first and assumes supply will sign up to be matched against zero demand.
+The phase fails when the founder builds the matching layer first and assumes supply will register to be matched against zero demand.
 Real signal: D7 retention on the single-player tool above 25% before any matching code ships.
 Below that, the team has not proven the harder side wants the tool, only that they want the network.
 The network does not exist yet, so the assumption is unfalsifiable, and the seed round burns on the wrong question.

 Phase 2 of 4: Synthetic or AI Supply Seed